Mass-like invariants for asymptotically hyperbolic metrics: On the irreducible representations that appear in the classification

 Here we specialize to the case where the dimension is $n=3$, and assume that $\Phi$ is a $O_{\uparrow}(3,1)$-intertwining map.
 To classify all possibilities for $\Phi$ we start by finding all solutions to the equations at the south pole, this is Proposition~\ref{propSouthPole}.

-The approach we use is specific to the 3-dimensional case, and to a certain degree also the results are specific, compare Theorem~\ref{thmWeylInvariants3d} with the higher-dimensional version stated in Theorem~\ref{thmClassificationdimn}.
-The methods used in this section are rather elementary and might serve as a warm-up for the higher-dimensional case which is treated in Subsection~\ref{subsecGeneral}.
+The approach we use is specific to the 3-dimensional case, and to a certain degree also the results are specific, compare Theorem~\ref{thmWeylInvariants3d} with the higher-dimensional version stated in Theorem~\ref{thmClassificationso(n,1)}.
+The methods used in this section are rather elementary and might serve as a warm-up for the case where the dimension $n \geq 4$, which is treated in Subsection~\ref{subsecGeneral}.

 It is a standard fact that the complexified Lie algebra $\mathfrak{so}(3, 1) \otimes \bC$ can be written as the sum of two copies of $\mathfrak{sl}(2)$.
 Several such splittings exist since $\mathfrak{sl}(2)$ has many automorphisms.
 We implement a splitting by choosing generators